 Increased awareness of ME/CFS helps to generate research funding, so it’s important for those struggling with ME/CFS to keep sharing their stories.
 Help and understanding will come with greater awareness.
 For ME/CFS sufferers, “coming out” to family and friends about their illness can be a tremendous challenge, especially at the holidays, but it is an important piece of the puzzle.
 Additionally, by speaking out to groups like the CFSAC, the FDA and others, patients inform these proceedings and can change the course of progress for the better.

-The Solve ME/CFS Initiative is proud and thankful to work with individuals who are willing to share their story as widely as possible, like Anna Zapp…
+Solve M.E. is proud and thankful to work with individuals who are willing to share their story as widely as possible, like Anna Zapp…

 Rocky Mountain Highs, by Anna Zapp